List of Hollyoaks characters introduced in 2021: DeMarcus Westwood

 DeMarcus Westwood, played by Tomi Ade, made his first appearance on 10 September 2021.
 The character and casting was announced on 23 August 2021.
 DeMarcus is the son of Felix Westwood (Richard Blackwood) who arrives in the village to reconnect with his estranged father.
 The character has been described as headstrong and rebellious and it was noted that he could cause trouble for other teen characters in the village.
 It has also been teased that DeMarcus may struggle to connect with half-siblings Toby Faroe (Bobby Gordon) and Celeste Faroe (Andrea Ali).

 DeMarcus tracks Felix to the village through an app he had installed on his phone, confronting him at Walter Deveraux’s (Trevor A. Toussaint) birthday party.
 Initially sour, DeMarcus is left feeling guilty after Felix nearly drowns when DeMarcus crashes into his canoe.
 DeMarcus decides to move in with Felix and his partner, Martine Deveraux (Kéllé Bryan), which DeMarcus' mother Viv (Velile Tshabalala) agrees to.

 Speaking about joining the soap, Ade said: "Joining the cast of Hollyoaks has been such an amazing experience.
 The cast have been so welcoming, and I've just had a blast on set so far.
 I cannot wait for the fans to meet DeMarcus and see what we have in store for him and his journey in the village!"

+On 8 June 2023, it was announced Ade had quit the role after two years on the show, with DeMarcus set to depart upon moving to the United States for a fresh start.
+His final scenes aired on 12 July 2023.

 Serena Chen-Williams

 Serena Chen-Williams, played by Emma Lau, made her first appearance on 23 September 2021.
 She was introduced to the series as a woman under the alias of Galaxy who meets Sid Sumner (Billy Price) on a night out and ends up in possession of his prosthetic leg.
 She arranges to meet him the following day, where Sid finds himself attracted to her.
 The pair kiss before she leaves.
 Lau was initially contracted on Hollyoaks as a guest star, but in November 2021, it was confirmed that she had been contracted as a series regular.
 Then in December 2021, she was revealed to be a member of the Chen-Williams, a new family on Hollyoaks and the first East Asian family on a soap opera.
 Upon her casting announcement, Serena was described as an aspiring olympian who has always been driven and ambitious to succeed in her athletic ventures, but she is now wanting to rebel due to being "torn between living a normal teenage life and focusing on athleticism".
 Lau knew that she was auditioning for the role of Serena, an athlete, and was surprised to find out that her first scenes as Galaxy involved her stating that she is a singer.
 However, the producers eventually told her that this was an alter ego that Serena uses to feel confident.
+An official Hollyoaks video highlighting the Chen-Williams family named Serena "The girl who loves to party".